 Much like Elizabeth Gilbert’s bestseller Eat, Pray Love, decorating your new home is a transformational journey.
 Here are some ways to embrace the search and manifest your experience in your new home.

 Find a Few Pieces You Utterly Adore

 Divorce involves loss, there is no question, but it also gives you the chance to acquire things and experiences that are more in keeping with your personal desires, ambitions, and aesthetic.
 Scour Craigslist, antique stores, flea markets and other spots for a piece you really love—for your living room, for your bedroom, for the kitchen—and build the design for the rest of your room around your finds.
-Enjoy the journey (and the pasta); travel can be a wonderful time to discover your style and that perfect centerpiece for your new home.
+Enjoy the journey (and the pasta); travel can be a wonderful time to discover your style and that perfect centerpiece for your new home after divorce.

 Maybe you have your eye on an Edwardian vanity, or an ultra-modern entertainment center, or a vintage 1970s kitchen table and chairs.
 Go ahead and make the purchase, and let the rest of that room’s design flow from that favored piece of furniture.
 It will give you a centered, focused, and fulfilling way to continue designing your future.

 After divorce, be a little outrageous in your approach to putting together your new space—for the first time in a long time, there’s no one to second-guess you or question your decisions.
 Life is all about you for the moment, so make the most of it and do whatever feels right no matter how off the wall your inner-critic tells you it may be.

 A dining room with vintage table and mismatched modern chairs?
 A zen sanctuary with buddhas and candles?
 A hanging chair in your living room?
 In fact, we recommend shoving your inner-critic in a box and burying it in the basement throughout this entire process—and maybe just leave it there permanently.
 This is the perfect time to go a little crazy and do the decorating that delights your adventurous side.